strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 :::

 :::strapi Strapi SDK <NewBadge />
-Strapi has just released a new SDK, currently in alpha.
+Strapi has just released a new SDK, currently in beta.
 Early documentation is available on the [repository](https://github.com/strapi/sdk-js) while we are integrating it into the official REST API reference.
 :::

 ## Endpoints